farmerlin731/order-system/monolithic/backend/HELP.md

 The following was discovered as part of building this project:

-* The original package name 'com.example.customerOrder-system' is invalid and this project uses ' com.example.ordersystem' instead.
+* The original package name 'com.example.order-system' is invalid and this project uses ' com.example.ordersystem' instead.